Webmart/Webmart/README.md

 - Prepare the view
 - Render the view

 Webmart loads the theme's `Config.php` file to apply the settings.
-After that, it loads the theme's `Theme.php` controller, which acts as a global controller, unless a page OR view controller overrides it (which means your controllers can extend the Theme class).
+After that, it loads the theme's `Theme.php` controller, which acts as a global controller, unless a page OR view controller overrides it.

+Which means your controllers can extend the Theme class.

 With the help of the routing process supplied by Flight, Webmart performs the following: